Hawaii Disabled Veteran Benefits

 - Ask your county licensing office to add the veteran designation to your license or ID, and about any specialty plate you want.

-- On Oahu, if you are 65 or older, bring the completed Veteran 65+ form and your documents to a satellite city hall to claim the $20 city-fee exemption.
+- On Oahu, if you are 65 or older, schedule an AlohaQ appointment, bring the completed Veteran 65+ form (CS-L(MVR)50B), and your documents to a satellite city hall to claim the $20 city-fee exemption.

 Recreation: parks, hunting & fishing